SimonDeplat/Parrot/README.md

 When the software is running, the input sound always goes through.
 Then, you have an arbitrary number of loops.

+For each channel :

 Clicking the record button once will start recording.
 Clicking it again will stop the recording, and start looping the segment that has been recorded.

 Clicking the silence button will remove the loop.

-Then, there's a slider that allow to control the volume of the loop.
+Then, there's a slider that allows to control the volume of the loop.

 On top of those controls, there's a visual hint indicating if there's a loop currently playing, or not.

+`CTRL + F` to toggle fullscreen, `ESC` to quit.

 #### Limitations